FAQs

 Registration and membership are free.
 The membership is lifelong.

-Clients who have participated in the Elderly Health Care Voucher Scheme can pay for DHC services from their Health Care Voucher accounts.
+Clients who have participated in the Elderly Health Care Voucher Scheme can pay for DHC Express services from their Health Care Voucher accounts.

 Sharing of Information through eHRSS